 When asked what brought her to the mental health field, Sarah shared, "Since I was a teenager, I knew that I wanted to help children and families.
 Growing up, my father was the disciplinarian of the household; but outside of that, we didn't have a relationship.
 As a child, if he said my name, my heart would jump because I was terrified I had done something wrong.
 I harbored a lot of resentment and hatred towards him; because of that, I had built walls around my heart.
 Unbeknownst to me, this impacted all of the relationships in my life (other family relationships, figures of authority, dating, friendships, etc.).
 In college, the stress of everything had become so great that I decided to seek out support.
 With my counselor's guidance, I could understand the unmet needs of my inner child, which was wreaking havoc in my life, and heal those wounded parts of myself.
 Through that process, I learned how to be vulnerable and the power of forgiveness.
 Not only do I have an amazing relationship with my father to this day, but I also have the ability to be connected to people I care about, even when that feels scary.
 It is because of that work that I knew that I wanted to spend my life supporting people and families in healing their relationships and trauma."

-At EH&C we are beyond excited to have Sarah on board to help offer the highest quality of care and support to our clients!
-She currently either has availability or will soon have availability.
-Please feel free to reach out to her with any questions and/or to set up a complementary discovery call (phone consultation).
+At EH&C we are excited to have Sarah on board to help offer the highest quality of care and support to our clients!
+She currently is in transition to another role, and is not able to take on new clients.
+She will be will us through May.
+If you are an existing client of Sarah's please feel free to reach out to her or Jillian with any questions whatsoever.

 The Office Space